Spanning Tree Protocol: Protocol operation

 Bridges with Spanning Tree Protocol implementation in a local area network (LAN).
 One bridge is the STP root bridge.
 All bridge ports that connect a link between two bridges are either a root port (RP), a designated port (DP), or a blocked port (BP).

-After link failure the spanning tree algorithm computes and spans new least-cost tree.
+After link failure, the spanning tree algorithm computes and spans a new least-cost tree.

 The need for the Spanning Tree Protocol (STP) arose because switches in local area networks (LANs) are often interconnected using redundant links to improve resilience should one connection fail.
 However, this connection configuration creates a switching loop resulting in broadcast radiations and MAC table instability.
 If redundant links are used to connect switches, then switching loops need to be avoided.

 To avoid the problems associated with redundant links in a switched LAN, STP is implemented on switches to monitor the network topology.
-Every link between switches, and in particular redundant links, are catalogued.
+Every link between switches, and in particular redundant links, is catalogued.
 The spanning-tree algorithm then blocks forwarding on redundant links by setting up one preferred link between switches in the LAN.
 This preferred link is used for all Ethernet frames unless it fails, in which case a non-preferred redundant link is enabled.
 When implemented in a network, STP designates one layer-2 switch as root bridge.
 All switches then select their best connection towards the root bridge for forwarding and block other redundant links.
 All switches constantly communicate with their neighbors in the LAN using (BPDUs).

 Provided there is more than one link between two switches, the STP root bridge calculates the cost of each path based on bandwidth.
-STP will select the path with the lowest cost, that is the highest bandwidth, as the preferred link.
+STP will select the path with the lowest cost, that is, the highest bandwidth, as the preferred link.
 STP will enable this preferred link as the only path to be used for Ethernet frames between the two switches, and disable all other possible links by designating the switch ports that connect the preferred path as root port.

-After STP enabled switches in a LAN have elected the root bridge, all non-root bridges assign one of their ports as root port.
+After STP-enabled switches in a LAN have elected the root bridge, all non-root bridges assign one of their ports as a root port.
 This is either the port that connects the switch to the root bridge, or if there are several paths, the port with the preferred path as calculated by the root bridge.
-Because not all switches are directly connected to the root bridge they communicate amongst each other using STP BPDUs.
+Because not all switches are directly connected to the root bridge, they communicate amongst each other using STP BPDUs.
 Each switch adds the cost of its own path to the cost received from the neighboring switches to determine the total cost of a given path to the root bridge.
-Once the cost of all possible paths to the root bridge have been added up, each switch assigns a port as root port which connects to the path with the lowest cost, or highest bandwidth, that will eventually lead to the root bridge.
+Once the cost of all possible paths to the root bridge has been added up, each switch assigns a port as a root port that connects to the path with the lowest cost, or highest bandwidth, that will eventually lead to the root bridge.